3 Golden Rules of Disciplining Your Kids

 Mom: So anyway, Beth, the doctor said it would probably take her about a week to recuperate and then… (Interrupted by her child)

 Child: Mommy!
 I want to ask you something!
 Mommy!
 Where’s my dinosaur?

-Mom: Excuse me Beth.
-Son, you know that you’re not supposed to interrupt people when they’re talking, don’t you?
+Mom: Excuse me, Beth.
+You know that you’re not supposed to interrupt people when they’re talking, don’t you?

 Child: Yes, Mommy.